brian-team/briansimulator.org/posts/2021/bug-hunt-episode-1-broken-latex-output-for-equations/index.md

 ## Final remarks

-This was a small bug, but also quite typical in many ways: some "minor" feature of Brian (i.e. not something completely obvious that would get noticed by out users, us and our test suite immediately) used to work but no longer does.
+This was a small bug, but also quite typical in many ways: some "minor" feature of Brian (i.e. not something completely obvious that would get noticed by our users, us, and our test suite immediately) used to work but no longer does.
 A user reported the issue, and we had to figure out whether we broke something in Brian, or whether one of our dependencies introduced a bug.
 The `git bisect` tool is great for figuring things like this out; here I applied it to `sympy` but in other situations I would have applied it to Brian's code base itself.
 The final outcome also was rather typical: Brian did something (arguably?) wrong, but in a way that worked fine with earlier versions of a dependency, in this case `sympy`.
 And in the end, the fixes were almost trivial, but finding them wasn't obvious from the start!

-Hope that you learned a thing or two from reading this blog post, and maybe it motivates to fix a bug in Brian yourself!
+Hope that you learned a thing or two from reading this blog post, and maybe it motivates you to fix a bug in Brian yourself!
 Comments very welcome, feel free to reach out on [twitter](https://twitter.com/briansimulator) or on the [discussion forum](https://brian.discourse.group).